xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 ### Change SSH port inside your container

-When we deploy the container to IOS-XR, we will share XR's network namespace.
-Since IOS-XR already uses up port 22 and port 57722 for its own purposes, we need to pick some other port for our container.
+When we deploy the container to IOS XR, we will share XR's network namespace.
+Since IOS XR already uses up port 22 and port 57722 for its own purposes, we need to pick some other port for our container.

 **Our recommendation? - Pick some port in the 58xxx range.**
 {: .notice--info}